-Clonazepam belongs to a family of drugs called benzodiazepines, which affect the brain chemicals that promote sleep and make you feel peaceful and calm.
+Used recreationally for its long-acting, tranquilizing effects, Clonazepam belongs to a family of drugs called benzodiazepines.
+These drugs affect the brain chemicals that promote sleep and make you feel peaceful and calm.
 Klonopin is available as an oral tablet, a disintegrating tablet, an oral solution or an injectable solution.
-Unlike faster-acting benzodiazepines (Ativan, Xanax), Klonopin can take 60 minutes or more to take effect, and its sedative qualities can last for several hours.
+Unlike faster-acting benzodiazepines like Ativan or Xanax, Klonopin can take 60 minutes or more to take effect.
+Its sedative qualities can last for several hours.

 Klonopin in the Home